 Eiris is an interactive sculpture commisioned by Entra for the opening of a new media complex in Bergen, Norway.
-Its name stems from a conceptual interplay between Iris, the goddess of the rainbow and messenger of the olympian gods, and the central part of the human eye.
-The sculpture acts as a physical analogy for the prism of social media that refracts information and delivers personalised content to each user, pre-bundled in an emotional wrapping.
+Its name stems from a conceptual interplay between Iris, the goddess of the rainbow and messenger of the Olympian gods, and the central part of the human eye.
+The sculpture acts as a physical analogy for the prism of social media that refracts information and delivers personalized content to each user, pre-bundled in an emotional wrapping.

 The installation is always online, pulling content from local news-sources through their Facebook pages.
-The information is then coupled with the sentiments of users that interact with the content online, gauging “likes”, “wows” and “angrys” et cetera, and presented within the crystal as an endless tapestry of coloured text and image fragments.
+The information is then coupled with the sentiments of users that interact with the content online, gauging “likes”, “wows” and “angrys” et cetera, and presented within the crystal as an endless tapestry of colored text and image fragments.
 Different sentiments are connected to different visual cues, like colors, intensity and pace, to convey the emotional undertone of the content that is being displayed.

 Cinematography, editing and grading by TYD Filmproduksjon